Qwen3.5 / Qwen3.6 series#

-A hybrid architecture interleaving Mamba / Gated-DeltaNet (GDN) linear-attention layers with full-attention layers.
-LMCache reinterprets the recurrent state caches as opaque pages at registration time; see Hybrid-Attention Models.
+A hybrid architecture interleaving Mamba / Gated-DeltaNet (GDN) linear-attention layers with full-attention layers, shared by the Qwen3.5 and Qwen3.6 series.
+LMCache reinterprets the recurrent state caches as opaque pages at registration time; see Hybrid Attention Models for the general handling of Mamba / linear-attention models.

 Validated models#